UXVirtual/pip-boy-200-round/README.md

 2. Install the Pebble SDK v3.6 that supports Pebble Round: `brew install https://raw.githubusercontent.com/youtux/homebrew-pebble-sdk/cadf266b005bdd77219358a6ad428ad533dd54cf/pebble-sdk.rb`

+3. Install `nodejs` 4.x from https://nodejs.org/en/

+4. Run `npm install` in the `online` folder to install all dependencies for the watchface configuration page.

 ## Run in simulator

 1. Customise `scripts/build-simulator.command` to set the project path to the correct location on your computer.